Ever been to a spice bazaar? Check out these colourful rows of spices at the spice bazaar

 You can catch the full video of the beautiful art creation in my vlog at the end of this blog post.

 Known to be the ‘Oxford Street’ of London, where you’re entertained by local musicians and surrounded by various huge brand retailers like ‘Zara’, ‘Mango’, ‘H&M’ and many others.
 I certainly loved this part of the area as it was filled with lots of local people and with the shops I really like from London.
 There were also stores for some delicious desserts and sweets, there usually let you have a try of each sweet before opting to buy any.
-As well as ‘Madame Tussauds’ down the road, a smaller version of the one you have here in London.
+As well as ‘Madame Tussauds’ down the road is a smaller version of the one you have here in London.

 The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers in Istanbul.
-63 meters (206 feet) high tower provides a panoramic view of the old town.
-It was built in the 14th century by the Genoese colony as part of the defense wall surrounding their district at Galata directly opposite ancient Constantinopolis.
+The 63 meters (206 feet) high tower provides a panoramic view of the old town.
+It was built in the 14th century by the Genoese colony as part of the defence wall surrounding their district at Galata directly opposite ancient Constantinopolis.

 As you walk through Istiklal Avenue you will stroll past the famous Galata Tower.
 When you arrive at the Galata Tower, you will tend to see people gathered outside having a cup of tea or coffee as there are small cafes around.
 However, inside the Galata Tower, there is usually a huge queue of people lining up outside, so expect to wait for some time.

 After you’ve paid for your ticket for the balcony view, there is an elevator, which takes you to the top of Galata Tower but you are still required to walk some steps to get to the top for the balcony view.
 If you’re a brunch and a food lover then there is a restaurant inside if you wish to eat with family or friends with a really nice view.

 Spice Bazaar can be found towards the end of the Galata Bridge or near the Eminou Ferry docks.